h3sun/h3sun.github.io/content/post/2025-02-11-cards-chat-week2/index.md

 1. If you are aheads, you will win little or no money
 2. If you are behind, you will lose a lot more money

+### Summarization

+1. Implied odds capture the concept of how we can win more money from our opponents than just the current pot when we hit a big hand.
+2. We should (at least) call with pocket pairs getting 20:1 or better implied odds pre-flop, and be a lot more inclined to continue with draws after the flop when we’re getting good implied odds.
+3. You can profitably make tight folds in situations with bad reverse implied odds: Situations where you’re likely to lose more money when behind or win little more when ahead.

 ## Day 10 - The key to play the draws (Raise and Cross Your Fingers)